-Surgery (SUR-jur-ee) is the main treatment for most women, but sometimes more than one kind of treatment can be used like radiation, hormones or chemotherapy.
+Surgery is the main treatment for most women, but sometimes more than one kind of treatment can be used.
 The treatment plan that’s best for you will depend on:

-Most women with endometrial cancer have some type of surgery.
+Most women with endometrial cancer have some kind of surgery.

 Ask your doctor what kind of surgery you will need.
 Each type has pros and cons.